awsdocs/amazon-sns-developer-guide/doc_source/sns-monitoring-using-cloudwatch.md

 1. Fill in the **Name**, **Description**, **Threshold**, and **Time** values for the metric, and then choose **Continue**\.

 1. Choose **Alarm** as the alarm state\.
-If you want CloudWatch to send you an email when the alarm state is reached, either select a preexisting Amazon SNS topic or choose **Create New Email Topic**\.
+If you want CloudWatch to send you an email when the alarm state is reached, choose either an existing Amazon SNS topic or choose **Create New Email Topic**\.
 If you choose **Create New Email Topic**, you can set the name and email addresses for a new topic\.
 This list will be saved and appear in the drop\-down box for future alarms\.
 Choose **Continue**\.
 **Note**
 If you use **Create New Email Topic** to create a new Amazon SNS topic, the email addresses must be verified before they will receive notifications\.
 Emails are sent only when the alarm enters an alarm state\.
 If this alarm state change happens before the email addresses are verified, they will not receive a notification\.